Tractables/LogicCircuits.jl/README.md

 true
 ```

 The decomposability property ensures that we can ask whether the circuit is satisfiable (the classical SAT problem) and, surprisingly, still get our answer efficiently.
+Of course, from the input `[true, true, true]` tried above, we know the answer to be true.

 ```julia
 issatisfiable(circuit) # does there exist an input that outputs true?